czue/pegasus-docs/experimental/react-front-end.md

 - There is no guidance/support for production deployment of the front end.
 - You have to enable the Pegasus examples for it to work.
 - There might be bugs!

+## Troubleshooting

+**I'm getting a "URI malformed" error when I load the app.**

+This is likely because your `frontend/.env` file does not exist, or your `VITE_APP_BASE_URL` is not properly set inside it.
+See `frontend/.env.example` for an example `.env` file suitable for development.

 ## Feedback